Skip to main content

 The BOA program originated as a three-step process:

-• Step 1 (Pre-Nomination phase):
+• Step 1 (Pre-Nomination phase): Information gathering and eligibility

-Detailed analysis of existing conditions and visioning
+• Step 2 (Nomination phase): Detailed analysis of existing conditions and visioning

-Redevelopment plan refinement and completion of activities to support future implementation
+• Step 3 (Implementation phase):Redevelopment plan refinement and completion of activities to support future implementation

 Vacuum Oil BOA Site Background & History

 A significant portion of the Vacuum Oil BOA was part of the former Vacuum Oil refinery, bulk oil storage, and oil blending facility which operated from about 1866 to about 1935 on approximately 30 to 40 acres of land east of Exchange Street and both north and south of Flint Street.
-Other historical uses included railroads and canals for the shipment of crude oil and finished petroleum products.
+Other historical uses include railroads and canals for the shipment of crude oil and finished petroleum products.
 Up until 1890, the primary raw material used at the Vacuum Oil Works was crude oil, which was used in the preparation of finished lubricant products.
-Vacuum Oil began receiving crude oil in wooden barrels from Pennsylvania in 1869 and it was estimated that by 1887 Vacuum Oil processed over 4 million gallons of crude oil per year (Wagner, 1990).
+Vacuum Oil began receiving crude oil in wooden barrels from Pennsylvania in 1869, and it was estimated that by 1887 Vacuum Oil processed over 4 million gallons of crude oil per year (Wagner, 1990).
 Portions of the former Vacuum Oil refinery were subsequently used for other various industrial and commercial uses, while other portions south of Flint Street remained vacant land or underutilized.
 The Vacuum Oil Company was a predecessor of the ExxonMobil Corporation.

 In 1989, a tar-like substance was encountered on a property owned by New York State located immediately south of the former Vacuum Oil facility.
 New York State Department of Environmental Conservation (NYSDEC) excavated and properly disposed of the tar off-site.
-In 2001, New York State Department of Environmental Conservation (NYSDEC) completed a preliminary environmental investigation of a 24-acre portion of the former Vacuum Oil facility south of Flint Street.
-In 2005 and 2009 ExxonMobil evaluated historical and current site conditions, and completed a subsurface environmental investigation on a portion of the Site.
-In 2012 a Phase I Environmental Site Assessment report was prepared on behalf of the City of Rochester.
+In 2001, NYSDEC completed a preliminary environmental investigation of a 24-acre portion of the former Vacuum Oil facility south of Flint Street.
+In 2005 and 2009, ExxonMobil evaluated historical and current site conditions, and completed a subsurface environmental investigation on a portion of the Site.
+In 2012, a Phase I Environmental Site Assessment report was prepared on behalf of the City of Rochester.
 Based on these previous studies and investigations, soil and groundwater on portions of the Site are contaminated primarily with volatile organic compounds or “VOCs”, semi-VOCs, metals and other contaminants.

 The City of Rochester applied and was accepted into the Brownfield Cleanup Program (BCP) in April 2015 as a “Volunteer” under the BCP.
 Under an approved work plan, a comprehensive BCP Remedial Investigation was completed on 8 City-owned properties under technical oversight by both the NYSDEC and the New York State Department of Health (NYSDOH).
-Two other NYSDEC BCP projects are being performed by a private owners and developers on sites within the Vacuum Oil BOA.
-The first BCP project is located at 5 Flint Street and 15 Flint Street properties (NYSDEC Site No. C828162), and second BCP project is located at 936 Exchange Street and 22 Flint Street properties Site Code (C828193) which were also part of the former Vacuum Oil refinery site.
+Two other NYSDEC BCP projects are being performed by private owners and developers on sites within the Vacuum Oil BOA.
+The first BCP project is located at 5 Flint Street and 15 Flint Street properties (NYSDEC Site No. C828162), and the second BCP project is located at 936 Exchange Street and 22 Flint Street properties Site Code (C828193) which were also part of the former Vacuum Oil refinery site.
 Further information regarding these two other Brownfield Cleanup Program project sites can be found at the Phillis Wheatley Community Library (33 Dr. Samuel McCree Way) or by contacting the NYSDEC Region 8 Project Manager, Frank Sowers (phone: 585-226-5357).

 Vacuum Oil BOA Step 1 and Step 2 – Pre-Nomination & Nomination Phases

 In 2006, the City of Rochester completed a Pre-Nomination Study for the Vacuum Oil – South Genesee River Corridor, which encompassed a 58-acre study area.
-In 2006 the City of Rochester completed an initial inventory of existing conditions within the Vacuum Oil BOA, which allowed the City to apply for additional funding to move to Step 2 of the BOA program.
+In 2006, the City of Rochester completed an initial inventory of existing conditions within the Vacuum Oil BOA, which allowed the City to apply for additional funding to move to Step 2 of the BOA program.

-In the Step 2 Nomination Study (completed in April 2013), Project Advisory Committee (PAC) and the City worked together to expand this boundary to include approximately 148 acres located along the Genesee River and Plymouth Avenue south of Center City Rochester and develop a revitalization strategy.
+In the Step 2 Nomination Study (completed in April 2013), the Project Advisory Committee (PAC) and the City worked together to expand this boundary to include approximately 148 acres located along the Genesee River and Plymouth Avenue south of Center City Rochester and develop a revitalization strategy.
 The VOBOA is bounded by the Plymouth Avenue commercial corridor on the west, and includes components of the Plymouth-Exchange (PLEX) and South West Area Neighborhoods between Barton Street and Ford Street.

 The Step 2 process in the Vacuum Oil BOA study area commenced in 2010.
-Over a three-year period the City worked collaboratively with neighborhood stakeholders to identify the types of development and projects community members would like to see implemented within the neighborhood and along the riverfront.
+Over a three-year period, the City worked collaboratively with neighborhood stakeholders to identify the types of development and projects community members would like to see implemented within the neighborhood and along the riverfront.
 Key themes from stakeholders that were integrated into the plan included:

 • better connectivity between existing residential areas and the riverfront;